tayyaba-naseerahmed/number-guessing-game-tna6/README.md

-# this is a simple number guessing game
+# this is a cli based number guessing game